mcdonc/.nixconfig/videos/peruserperhost2/script.rst

      };
    };

+Rebuild to see that ``/home/alice/.config/git/config`` is a symlink into the Nix store and has the proper contents referring to Alice.
+If we commit, push, and rebuild ``host3``, we will see something similar for Bob.

-We also want Bob and Alice to share some home-manager configuration, so let's make a file named ``home.nix`` that contains configuration that will provide a ``ll`` shell alias when either is in a ``bash`` interactive shell.
+We also want Bob and Alice to share some home-manager configuration, so on ``host1``, let's make a file named ``home.nix`` that contains configuration that will provide a ``ll`` shell alias when either is in a ``bash`` interactive shell.
 It will also set the baseline state version for home-manager.

 .. code-block:: nix